-We consent to the use in this Registration Statement (No. 333-251529) on Form S-1 of our report dated October 2, 2020, relating to the financial statements of Opendoor Labs, Inc.
+We consent to the use in the Registration Statement on Form S-1 of our report dated October 2, 2020, relating to the financial statements of Opendoor Labs, Inc.

 We also consent to the reference to us under the heading "Experts" in such Registration Statement.